 He watched the videos so intently, so focused on the lyrics and the message, and when they were over he smiled and thanked me for having him listen to them both.
-He sang “Peggy Sue” for me and had so much fun working on mimicking Buddy Holly’s famous inflections and hiccups.
+He sang “Peggy Sue” for me and had so much fun mimicking Buddy Holly’s famous inflections and hiccups.
 My boy asked if we could practice together a couple times each day over the following three days, until it was time to audition for the solo.

 After school, he informed me that he was a little nervous since other kids were in the room for auditions the same time as him, but that he quickly got over it and not only tried out for Buddy Holly, but also sang for the Pinball Wizard solo as well!
 He thanked me for pushing him to overcome his fear, and said he was so glad he auditioned.

 The performance was last week, and it was incredibly fun and full of talented fourth and fifth graders.
 My boy scored a non-speaking part of Ringo Starr instead of the Buddy Holly solo, but by that time, it didn’t matter.

 Have you allowed fear to cause you to disobey God and His plan for you?
 Have you found helpful ways to overcome that fear?
 I’d love to read about your experience in choosing Faith Over Fear.
 Drop it in the comments if you’re willing to share!